 Prof. Tanja Johansson: Joint ventures in performing arts should cooperate more also on artistic content

-Joint ventures as a mode of collaboration have become more and more important operational structure in the cultural and creative sector – because of for example uncertain public fundingincreased competition in outreach to audiences and tne search for new artistic content and innovative programming.
-In her keynote during the SibA Researhc Days in March, professor Tanja Johansson points out that resources of organizational identity construction have become more diverse, but interpersonal level in organizational context has been ignored.
+Joint ventures as a mode of collaboration have become an important operational structure in the cultural and creative sector – because of for example uncertain public funding, increased competition in outreach to audiences and the search for new artistic content and innovative programming.
+In her keynote during the SibA Research Days in March, professor Tanja Johansson points out that resources of organizational identity construction have become more diverse, but interpersonal level in organizational context has been ignored.

 - People may relate multiple meanings to their organizations – some shared, some contradictory.
 Meaning making processes are shaped and influenced by the relations people have with each other and the relation they have to their organisation.